21 Apr PLH Group and the OSHA Partnership Advantage

 This partnership is comprised of 17 members, 13 of which are some of the largest Electric Transmission & Distribution construction contractors in the nation.
 Other members include OSHA, IBEW Labor Union, Edison Electric Institute (EEI), and the National Electrical Contractors Association (NECA).

-Such partnerships are specialized, and this particular program was developed specifically to address the many risks involved with electric distribution lines, high voltage transmission lines and electrical substations.
+Such partnerships are specialized, and this particular program was developed specifically to address the many risks involved in the electric power distribution industry, especially with electric distribution lines, high voltage transmission lines and electrical substations.

 It is a kind of ‘two heads are better than one’ strategy, where along with OSHA the coalition aims to anticipate, identify, evaluate and control such safety hazards as electrocution, burns and falls.
-All involved then put aside any competition between them to share information and lessons learned with the ultimate goal being lower job risk.
+This coalition is collaborative, as any competition between the members is put aside to share information and lessons learned.
+The ultimate goal for all is to lower risks associated with the dangerous work involved with electric power supplies.

 By design, the OSPP is built to achieve the highest level of safety standards and ultimately participants may lower worker’s comp rates, injury, illness and even absenteeism.
 In fact, since PLH Group entered into the partnership program, there was significant reduction in injury, illness and fatalities.